Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Theory and methodology

-We could use a similar reasoning for the insertion of two Weinberg operators and one dimension-6 operator.
+We could use a similar reasoning for the insertion of two Weinberg operators and one $d_6$ operator.
 It is clear by the points argued before that both $d_5$ operators must be in the loop.
-A $d_6$ operator will also be in the loop if it has fermionic lines, forming the diagrams in Figure \ref{fig:d5^2_psi2phi2D}.
-Note how there are no physical dimension-6 two-fermion operators without at least one Higgs field involved, implying we cannot draw a diagram with less than 6-Higgs as external legs, and so, there do not be any direct contribution to operators with 4-Higgs legs ($ i.e. $ classes $\phi^4 D^4$, $X\phi^4 D^2$ and $X^2 \phi^4$).
+A $d_6$ operator will also be in the loop if it has fermionic lines, forming the diagrams in Figure~\ref{fig:d5^2_psi2phi2D}.
+Note how there are no physical tree-level generated $d_6$ two-fermion operators without at least two Higgs fields, implying we cannot draw a diagram with less than 6-Higgs as external legs, and so, there do not be any direct contribution to operators with 4-Higgs legs ($ i.e. $ classes $\phi^4 D^4$, $X\phi^4 D^2$ and $X^2 \phi^4$).

-However, we can also think of insertions of a bosonic $d_6$ operators.
+However, we can also think of insertions of bosonic $d_6$ operators.
 In this case, precisely due to the lack of fermions, the vertex cannot be part of the loop.
 Instead, it appears in an external leg, thus forming a 1-particle-reducible diagram.
-We have chosen not to consider these in the off-shell approach (as argued in Section~\ref{sec:theory}) so we discard diagrams like \ref{fig:phi4D2onshell}, \ref{fig:X2phi2onshell} or \ref{fig:phi6onshell}.
-In exchange, we need to use the divergences of the generated redundant operators to order~\order{2} which yield \order{4} terms after the WC shift.
+We have chosen not to consider these in the off-shell approach (as argued in Section~\ref{sec:theory}), so we discard diagrams like \ref{fig:phi4D2onshell}, \ref{fig:X2phi2onshell} or \ref{fig:phi6onshell}.
+Instead, we use the divergences of the generated redundant operators to order~\order{2}, which yield \order{4} terms after the WC shift.

 Once again, there is a remark about the contribution to the 8-Higgs operator, $\mathcal{O}_{\phi^8}$.
-For the 1PI amplitudes, figure \ref{fig:Y_d5^2_psi2phi3} shows the diagram that would need to be considered.
-Just as \ref{fig:2Y_d5_psi2phi4}, the total amplitude for the insertion of $\mathcal{O}_{\ell \phi}^{(5)}$ and $\mathcal{O}_{e \phi}$ vanishes due to mutual cancellation among the contributions from diagrams (by anti-symmetry of leptonic loop-propagators).
+For the 1PI amplitudes, Figure~\ref{fig:Y_d5^2_psi2phi3} shows the diagram that would need to be considered.
+Just as \ref{fig:2Y_d5_psi2phi4}, the total amplitude for the insertion of $\mathcal{O}_{\ell \phi}^{(5)}$ and $\mathcal{O}_{\ell \phi}$ vanishes due to mutual cancellation among the diagrams.